-Selected students will receive $500 per week (subject to U.S. taxes including Social Security), shared housing at the SURA Residence Facility, and travel support for students living more than 60 miles away from Jefferson Lab.
+Selected students will receive a $650 stipend each week (subject to U.S. taxes), shared housing at the SURA Residence Facility, and travel support for students living more than 60 miles away from Jefferson Lab.

-• Complete the full ten-week program.
-Students should expect to work 40 hours a week.
+- Complete the full ten-week program.
+Students should expect to spend at least 40 hours a week on deliverables and research.

 For more information, or to apply, please visit the DOE SULI webpage.